crypticCaroline/puppyplaymates/README.md

 ##### Archives

 When a user is deleted, I have chosen to add them into an archive.
 This means that if a user is accidentally deleted, we have the means to access the data.
 The schema is identical to above and directly transferred over before the user is removed from the user’s collection.
+If a user does want to rejoin with the same details the document can be copied to the users collection.
+I have specified in the privacy policy that removal of profile doesn't remove their data automatically.
+They can however use the contact form to ask for the data to be removed.

 ***